malmostad/intranet-dashboard/README.md

 ```

 ## Testing
 Run tests before pushing code to the Git repository and before performing deployments.
 The application contains unit tests and high level integration/feature tests using RSpec, Capybara and PhantomJS.

+Note that the test environment is named `local_test` due to some old Capistrano config issues.

 Run the test cases in the projects root directory in your Vagrant box:

 ```shell
 $ bundle exec rspec